caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

   *str*, *optional*, *default = ' '*

-  This label is added to the input .MS file(s) name given in the get_data worker to define the name of the .MS file(s) that should be flagged.
-These are <input>_<label>.ms if 'field' (see above) is set to 'calibrators', or <input>-<target>_<label>.ms if 'field' is set to 'target' (one .MS file for each target in the input .MS).
+  This label is added to the input .MS file(s) name, given in the getdata worker, to define the name of the .MS file(s) that should be flagged.
+These are <input>_<label>.ms if 'field' (see above) is set to 'calibrators', or <input>-<target>_<label>.ms if 'field' is set to 'target' (with one .MS file for each target in the input .MS).
 If empty, the original .MS is flagged with the field selection explained in 'field' above.